stormmind-ch/report/chapters/ch3_methodology/sub1_data.typ

 $
   "Dates" times "Municiaplities"
 $
 Let $D$ denote the set of all the dates from 1972 to 2023 and $M$ the set of all Swiss municipalities based on the Swiss official commune register @AmtlichesGemeindeverzeichnisSchweiz published in 2013.
 We constructed: $ X = {(d, m)} | d in D, m in M $ This set was then left-joined with the original storm damage records.
 For entries where no damage was reported, the fields _Extent of Damage_ and _Main Process_ were filled with zeros.
-Furthermore, due to political changes over the decades (e.g., municipal mergers), all historical municipality names were mapped to their most recent equivalent, based on the Swiss official commune register  @AmtlichesGemeindeverzeichnisSchweiz.
 As a result, the final base dataset consisted of 52'399'36 rows of which:
   - 52'372'088 represented non-damage instances
   - 24'613 corresponded to small damage events
   - 1'800 were classified as medium damage